Signs You Need a Roof Replacement: Miami Homeowner's Checklist

 - Complete exterior examination of all roofing materials, flashing, and penetrations

-- Interior attic inspection for moisture, mold, structural integrity, and ventilation
+- Attic inspection for moisture, mold, structural integrity, and ventilation

 Frequently Asked Questions